stevebrownlee/giffygram/README.md

 ## Setup

-1. Install API server with `npm i -g json-server-auth`
+1. Install API server with `npm i -g json-server`
 1. Clone this repository

 ### Starting the API